CorentinMAG/SPA/README.md

 **22. Can you guess how style-loader works exactly?**

-Permet d’injecter du css directement dans une page html à partir de import ‘./mafeuilledestyle.css’ efectué dans un component.
+Ce plugin permet d’injecter du css directement dans une page html à partir de import ‘./mafeuilledestyle.css’ efectué dans un component.

 **23. What does the _ prefix means on a sass file?**